Covering the edges of a graph with perfect matchings: Petersen brick solutions

 \section{Petersen brick solutions}

-Following the proof of Lemma \ref{lemma2}, we begin with an $r$-graph $G$ and apply tight cut decomposition to it.
+In this section, we prove the following: \begin{lemma} Let $G$ be an $r$-graph whose underlying simple graph is a Petersen graph.
+Let $A$ be its edge to perfect matching incidence matrix.
+Then there is a solution $x^*$ to $Ax=\mathbbm{1}$ satisfying the following properties: \begin{enumerate} \item all entries of $x^*$ are in $\{0,1/2,1\}$; \item $|supp(x^*)|\leq m-n+1$ where $m$ and $n$ are the numbers of edges and vertices in $G$, respectively; \item $x^*$ has at most $6$ entries equal to $+1/2$; \item all perfect matchings used in $x^*$ are linearly independent. \end{enumerate} \end{lemma} \begin{proof} Following the proof of Lemma \ref{lemma2}, we begin with an $r$-graph $G$ and apply tight cut decomposition to it.
 Let $B$ be any brick in the tight cut decomposition of $G$ whose underlying graph is the Petersen graph.
 Notice that $B$ might have parallel edges and it must be $r$-regular.
 For convenience, consider a simple graph $B'$, isomorphic to the Petersen graph, whose edges are assigned weights equal to the corresponding number of parallel arcs in $B$.

-First, let us see which weight assignments for the edges of $B'$ are feasible.
+Recall, Proposition \ref{helpful} guarantees that $B'$ is an $r$-graph.
+First, let us see which weight assignments for the edges of $B'$ are feasible to ensure this property.
 Let $c_{i}$ be the weight of the edge $i$, then we are looking for the $16$-tuples $(c_1, c_2, \ldots, c_{15}, r)$ of positive integers satisfying $deg(v)=r$ for every vertex $v$.
 This gives $10$ constraints, which can be checked to be linearly independent.
-Thus, the set of solutions has dimension $6$ (here, we drop the positive integer requirement).
+Thus, the set of solutions has dimension $6$ (here, we drop the positive integer requirement for $c_i$'s).
 On the other hand, we can construct a dimension $6$ set of solutions by taking all possible linear combinations of the $6$ perfect matchings of the Petersen graph.
-Therefore, any edge weight assignment $c$ can be represented as $c = \sum_{i=1}^6 \alpha_i M_i$ where $M_i$ are the perfect matchings of the Petersen graph.
+Therefore, any edge weight assignment $c = (c_1,c_2,\ldots, c_{15})$ can be represented as $c = \sum_{i=1}^6 \alpha_i M_i$ where $M_i$ are the perfect matchings of the Petersen graph.